SKIP TO PAGE CONTENT

 Do I need to be admitted before I can apply for financial aid?

-What is the IRS Data Retrieval Tool?
+What is the IRS Direct Data Retrieval Tool?

 Get Your Transcripts

-Should I apply for aid even if I think I wont qualify?
+Should I apply for aid even if I think I won't qualify?

 Yes.
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply.
 In addition, there are some sources of aid that are available regardless of need.
 The FAFSA form is free.
 Follow the steps outlined in the Financial Aid Checklist to begin the application process.

-Overview of the Financial Aid Process
+Overview of the Financial Aid process

 Are there income cutoffs for financial assistance?